cdktf/cdktf-provider-googlebeta/docs/googleNetworkManagementConnectivityTest.csharp.md

 The IP address of the endpoint, which can be an external or internal IP.

-An IPv6 address is only allowed when the test's destination is a global load balancer VIP.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.26.0/docs/resources/google_network_management_connectivity_test#ip_address GoogleNetworkManagementConnectivityTest#ip_address}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.27.0/docs/resources/google_network_management_connectivity_test#ip_address GoogleNetworkManagementConnectivityTest#ip_address}

 ---